alfille/potholder/src/Display.md

 ![](Display33.png)

-This is the cantral focus of the page.
+This is the central focus of the page.
 It varies with each page, of course, but can be:
 * Navigation buttons
 ![](Display4a.png)
 * Display/Edit fields